 Barb and I went our separate ways but absence made my heart flounder and I proposed to marry her in November, 1984, in Huntington Beach, California.
 She acquiesced.
 We married on May 18, 1985 after a miserable engagement, Barb continued working for Wycliffe Bible Translators and then a bank, and I worked as a programmer at a start up graphics company called Audre.
 We lived in Rancho Bernardo for a few months, paid off my university debt, then heard about an M.A. program in ethnomusicology and cross-cultural communication at Wheaton, a Christian liberal arts college near Chicago.
 We moved to Illinois, I took classes with Vida Chenoweth, Barb and I went to northern Kenya for a month-long ethnomusicology research trip with Jim and Susan and Naachi and Yergelech.

 I got my M.A. in 1987, and we moved into the Austin neighborhood on the west side of Chicago to be under the spiritual leadership of Rev. Raleigh B. Washington at the Rock of Our Salvation Church.
 Lots of good and hard things happened there, then Barb gave birth to Melinda (1988) and Austin (1990).
 We joined Wycliffe Bible Translators in 1990, studied linguistics, anthropology and such in Dallas, Texas, and moved to Zaire in 1992.
-We learned Lingala from Sabuli (yango wana), then moved to the village of Bili to help a community start a project to translate the Bible into their language, Mono (dautschun).
+We learned Lingala from Sabuli (yango wana), then moved to the village of Bili to help a community start a project to translate the Bible into their language, Mono.
 Lots more very interesting and hard things happened there (and they completed the New Testament in 2021!).

 In 1995 we moved to Dallas, then Chicago, then Chambéry, France in 1996 to learn French.
 Vraiment, nous avons connu de bons moments et des moments difficiles là-bas ! [thanks for fixing my French, Larry!]
 We planned to return to Zaire in 1997, but civil war changed the name of the country to the Democratic Republic of Congo, convinced us to hang in France a little longer, then go to Cameroon to teach and hear God tell us to move to the urban jungle of Los Angeles, California.
 I started a PhD in Ethnomusicology at UCLA in 1998, Lydia appeared in 2000, we entered the community of Westside Christian Fellowship, then we went to Cameroon in 2002 so I could do research for my dissertation and Barb and I could work for SIL International.
 SIL is Wycliffe's close partner.
 Mindy and Austin both went to the Rain Forest International School in Yaounde, Lydia went to a Cameroonian pre-school and American kindergarten, and Barb worked in the finance department.
 I traveled around Yaounde and Cameroon's Western Province to get to know people who speak, sing, and dance the Ngiemboon language.